 How do you build your brand, both professionally and personally?
 It used to be that you would attend in-person events or meetings and expand your network by meeting new people.
 Make no mistake, events are still an important marketing tool, but technology has fundamentally changed how we connect with others and to what degree.
 In this post we’ll be focusing on the networking and sharing tools that make this possible – social media.
-More specifically, we’ll look at why you should be on social and how to leverage social media in your marketing.
+More specifically, we’ll look at why you should be on social and how to leverage social media in your digital marketing.

 What is social media?